New Undergrad Application Process

 Transfer Students

-Transfer students are able to preference the Townhouse Apaertments, West Campus House System, and South Campus Residence Halls in addition to program houses.
+Transfer students are able to preference the West Campus House System, South Campus Residence Halls and Program Houses.
 You will have plenty of peers and a strong support system.
 Almost 15% of new incoming students are transfers.

 There is no fee to apply for housing